 Loveless (2006) used a 226Ra mass-balance approach based on a model of Charette et al. (2001) to determine the quantity of groundwater input into Cockburn Sound.
-The residence time of the waters in the system were estimated based on the 224Ra/226Ra activity ratios in the harbor compared to pre-discharge groundwaters.
-The derived estimate of 3.3 days is comparable with a summer value of 2.8 - 3 days, determined using a Lagrangian water particle tracking model (Wright, 2000).
+The residence time of the waters in the system was estimated based on the 224Ra/226Ra activity ratios in the harbor compared to pre-discharge groundwaters.
+The derived estimate of 3.3 days is comparable with a summer value of 2.8-3 days, determined using a Lagrangian water particle tracking model (Wright, 2000).
 Using the calculated residence time to account for dilution of 226Ra, the activity in excess of the benthic sediment and ocean end-member sources is attributed to the groundwater source.
 Oceanic values were taken from Parmelia Bank sampling stations.
 A reported literature value of 0.044 dpm/m2 day was used to account for the contribution of 226Ra from benthic sediment particles (Charette et al., 2001).
-Normalized to the area of the harbor, this is a benthic sediment flux of 3.4 x 104 dpm/day.
+Normalized to the area of the harbor, this is a benthic sediment flux of 3.4×10^4 dpm/day.
 It must be recognized that the value given in Charette et al. (2001) was a maximum value intended to demonstrate that little 226Ra was entering their study area from sediments.
 However, when extrapolated to the area of Cockburn Sound, this flux is a considerable component of the 226Ra input to the Sound.

-Seepage water concentrations of 224Ra and 226Ra were used to represent the SGD activities for the intercomparison data set.
-To support the 226Ra in the surface waters required an "excess" of 2.51 x 107 dpm/day of 226Ra over that activity calculated to be supported from marine and local sediment sources.
-Using a pre-discharge 226Ra activity 0.46 dpm/L, this excess represents a total SGD input of 50 x 103 m3/day.
+Seepage water concentrations of 224Ra and 226Ra were used to represent the SGD activities following procedures outlined earlier in this paper and in Moore (1996), Moore (2000), and Charette et al. (2001).
+To support the 226Ra in the surface waters required an "excess" of 2.51×10^7 dpm/day of 226Ra over that activity calculated to be supported from marine and local sediment sources.
+Using a pre-discharge 226Ra activity 0.46 dpm/L, this excess represents a total SGD input of 50×10^3 m3/day.
 It is expected that during the period of the intercomparison (December), the groundwater aquifer displayed a higher recharge condition (peak recharge normally occurs at the end of winter: September-October).
 Extrapolating to the total shoreline length (16 km) provides an estimated discharge of 3 m3/m day into Cockburn Sound.
 This estimate of SGD based on radium isotopes falls nicely in the middle of the reported upper and lower recharge estimate determined by flow net analysis (Smith et al., 2003).
 However, it must be recognized that the flow net analysis estimates only fresh SGD, while 226Ra estimates total SGD.
-Since the seepage water was quite salty, total SGD must be considerably greater than fresh SGD.
+Since the seepage water was near seawater salinity, total SGD must be considerably greater than fresh SGD.
 It is likely that the 226Ra model underestimated total SGD because the value taken for the sedimentary input was too large.